domenicquirl/comprehensive-rust/src/generics/generic-functions.md

 - Generic code is turned into non-generic code based on the call sites.
-This is a zero-cost abstraction: you get exactly the same result as if you had hand-coded the data structures without the abstraction.
+This is a zero-cost abstraction: you get exactly the same result as if you had hand-coded the data structures without the abstraction because the code is _monomorphized_.

 </details>